Navigating a PDF with DogEars

 How DogEars Differs from Traditional Bookmarks

-Acrobat's built-in bookmarks are structural navigation aids — they point to sections in the document and are typically created by the document author.
+Acrobat's built-in PDF bookmarks are structural navigation aids — they point to sections in the document and are typically created by the document author.
 DogEars provides something different: personal, page-level markers that any reader can place and remove while working through a document.

 - Visible on the page: Dog-ear marks appear directly on the page content, like a folded corner, without needing the bookmarks panel to be open.